pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 ways to preserve and continue these conversations.
 We need to find ways to broaden the conversations, and to invite more diverse groups to take part in them.
-Then we need to take what we discover and put it into practice, thereby creating a commons for science and scholarship for the good of all mankind.
+Then we need to take what we discover and put it into practice, thereby creating scholarly and scientific commons for the good of all mankind.

 # Notes
 {:.no_toc}